Infosys Contracts with Udacity to Offer Training and Nanodegrees

-Last month, Infosys, which is known as a global leader in consulting, technology, and outsourcing, announced that it was partnering with online education company, Udacity, for a second consecutive year to further expand the Infosys-Udacity FastTrack Program.
+Last month, Infosys announced that it was partnering with online education company, Udacity, for a second consecutive year to further expand the Infosys-Udacity FastTrack Program.
 The project, which aims to scale up employees’ technology skills, will also offer Udacity’s popular Nanodegrees.
 For Infosys, the program points to ongoing growth and a shift in emphasis from staffing to training.
 For Udacity, the partnership suggests a growing interest in global expansion.

 A Leader in Global Staffing Grows with eLearning

 Since 1981, Infosys, a New York Stock Exchange-listed global consulting and information technology services company, has been growing.
 Today, it has more than 198,000 employees around the world and is valued at approximately $34.50 billion USD.
 Overtime, Infosys has had many milestones.
 The company pioneered the global delivery model and was the first IT Company from India to be listed on NASDAQ.
 The company’s employee stock options program also has had a huge impact on the company’s employees (the program is credited for producing some of India’s first working millionaires).
 Now Infosys appears primed to continue growing as it increasingly turns its attention to training and development concerns.

 The Infosys-Udacity FastTrack Program